mkrupczak3/Coneslayer/README.md

 Yonnas Alemu and Sahan Reddy [developed a tool](https://gitlab.com/KSU_EVT/autonomous-software/get-orange-cones) to obtain a subset of the FSOCO dataset.
 Brandon Solon labeled over 1000 images, with up to a dozen cones per image, by hand.
 These and other contributors' data were instrumental in building the core of coneslayer.

 Dr. Lance Crimm advised our efforts and provided access to the Kennesaw State University's [High Performance Computer](https://research.kennesaw.edu/computing/index.php) which was used for numerous training sessions and iterations.

+GitHub user [MarkDana](https://github.com/MarkDana) and their yolov4-based [RealtimeConeDetection](https://github.com/MarkDana/RealtimeConeDetection) repo served as inspiration for this project.